Cocaine Rehab Near Me at Engage Wellness

 As seen from the list of symptoms above, cocaine can impact your body and mind in several ways.
 But how does cocaine provide the short-term rush that people crave, and what causes the long-term negative effects?

-As a stimulant, cocaine causes neurons in your brain to release much larger volumes of neurotransmitters than normal.
-In essence, your brain is sending additional messages, which interferes with the normal function of brain chemicals.
+As a stimulant, cocaine causes neurons in your brain to release much larger volumes of neurotransmitters than normal.[7]
+In essence, your brain is sending additional messages which interfere with the normal function of brain chemicals.
 In particular, dopamine, a neurotransmitter associated with a sense of achievement and feelings of pleasure, may be at much higher levels than normal.

 In the short term, this feels like euphoria, heightened energy levels, or hypersensitivity.
 Over time, though, brain function can be permanently altered, leading to mental illness and/or addiction.